Belted kingfisher: Distribution and habitat

-The only kingfisher in the majority of its range, the belted kingfisher's breeding habitat is near inland bodies of waters or coasts across most of North America, within Canada, Alaska and the United States.
-They migrate from the northern parts of its range to the southern United States, Mexico, Central America, and the West Indies in winter.
-It is a rare visitor to the northern areas of Colombia, Venezuela, and the Guianas.
-During migration it may stray far from land; the species is recorded as an accidental visitor on several Pacific islands, such as Cocos Island, Malpelo Island, Hawaii, the Azores, Clarion Island, and has occurred as an extremely rare vagrant in Ecuador, Greenland, Ireland, Netherlands, Portugal, and the United Kingdom, with the latter country having five records of the species occurring since 1908.
+The only kingfisher in the majority of its range, the belted kingfisher's breeding habitat is near inland bodies of waters or coasts across most of North America, within Canada and the United States including Alaska.
+They migrate from the northern parts of their range to the southern United States, Mexico, Central America, and the West Indies in winter, and are rare visitors to the northern areas of Colombia, Venezuela, and the Guianas.
+During migration, they may stray far from land; the species is recorded as an accidental visitor on several Pacific islands, such as Cocos Island, Malpelo Island, Hawaii, the Azores, Clarion Island, and has occurred as an extremely rare vagrant in Ecuador, Greenland, Ireland, the Netherlands, Portugal, and the United Kingdom, with the last having five records of the species occurring since 1908.
 The southernmost records of M. alcyon are from the Galapagos Archipelago, insular Ecuador, where it occurs as a migrant in small numbers but apparently not every year.

 It leaves northern parts of its range when the water freezes; in warmer areas, it is a permanent resident.
-A few individuals may linger in the north even in the coldest winters except in the Arctic, if there are remaining open bodies of water.
+A few individuals may linger in the north even in the coldest winters except in the Arctic, if bodies of water remain open.